-"The Mad Hatter's Tea Party"
+"Gardener's World"

-A display of five items of craft and cookery, made by one or more WI members (any number of members may be involved - whatever is simplest for you to achieve) and displayed in a table top space 135cm x 65cm with no height restriction - to interpret the title.
+535 A display, made by one or more WI members (any number of members may be involved - whatever is simplest for you to achieve).
+The display should contain 2 items of baking, 1 jar of jam and 2 items of craftwork to interpret this title.
+It will be displayed in a table top space 135cm x 65cm with no height restriction.
 Accessories may be used to enhance the display and interpretation.
-Please list, or individually title, the items to be judged.
-Each item will be judged out of ten points and up to ten points may be awarded for display and interpretation.
-Please enter in the name of the WI.
+Please list, or individually label, the items to be judged.
+Each individual item will be judged out of ten points and up to only ten points may be awarded for display and interpretation.
+Please enter this class in the name of WI.

 The CARTER CUP, donated in 1953 for the Women's Institute, will be awarded to the winner of this class.
-2016 winner: Not Awarded

-"Family, Friends and Fun.
+2017 winner: Lydeard St Lawrence WI

+"Fire and Ice.
 What can you make together?"

-A display of three items of craftwork made by three people from a group of family and/or friends, who enjoy making things for fun.

-To interpret a book title.
-Please show the book.
-To be displayed on a covered table top space 60cm x 65cm with no height restriction.
+A display of three items of craftwork made by three people from a group of family/friends who enjoy making things together for fun.
+To be displayed in a covered table top space 60cm x 65cm with no height restriction - to interpret this theme.

 Accessories may be used to enhance the display.
 Please list, or individually title, the items to be judged.
-Each item will be marked out of ten points and up to ten points may be awarded for display.
+Each item will be marked out of ten points and up to ten points may be awarded for display and interpretation.

 The HART TROPHY will be awarded to the winner of this class.

-2016 winner: Wiveliscombe Craft Group
+2017 winner: Fitzhead Craft Group

-DIVISION 6 ART
+DIVISION 6 ART AND TEXTILE ART